Categories: Sales Hacks

 1. Send a test email

-Audit your email service provider and send a test email to see whether it’s placed in the inbox, goes to promotions, or the spam folder.
+Audit your email service provider to see whether it’s placed in the inbox, goes to promotions, or the spam folder.
 If you are using an email marketing tool, it won’t be difficult.
-For example, in Snov.io Email Drip Campaigns, there is an option to send a test email after you created one:
+For example, with the Snov.io cold email software, you can send a test email to ensure everything goes smoothly:

 As soon as you receive the test email, click “Show original”: